Naticidae: Life habits

+Sand collars

 In the breeding season, the female moon snail lays a rather stiff egg mass which includes sand and mucus.
-These objects wash up on sandy beaches fairly often, and are known by the common name "sand collars" because of their resemblance to an old-fashioned removable shirt collar or false-collar.
+These objects wash up on sandy beaches fairly often, and are known by the common name "sand collars" because of their resemblance to an old-fashioned removable shirt collar or false-collar, especially when intact.
+These egg masses are characteristic of the moon snails, being unique to this family.
+The sand collar consists of sand grains cemented together by a gelatinous matrix, with the embedded eggs contained within the matrix.
+The collar is laid by the female moon snail, and the size of the sand collar gives an indication of the size of the adult female moon snail that laid it; larger species of moon snail lay larger sand collars.

+A fresh sand collar feels stiff and yet flexible, as if it were made out of plastic.
+Each sand collar contains thousands of capsules, each one housing one or several live embryos.
+In species with planktonic development, these embryos hatch out as bilobed veligers.
+After the eggs hatch, the sand collar disintegrates.
+Sand collars are often found washed up either whole or fragmented on sandy beaches where moon snails inhabit, either intertidally or subtidally.

-Human Interaction
+Human interactions

 In Korean cuisine, moon snails are called golbaengi (골뱅이) and eaten as golbaengi-muchim (moon snail salad).

 Moon snail shells are attractive and relatively large, and often popular in jewellery and ornamentation.

 Taxonomy

 Traditional classification

 Some authors have suggested a distinct separation of the Naticidae into four subfamilies: Ampullospirinae, Naticinae, Polinicinae and Sininae.
 This arrangement is mainly based on morphological data, such as details of the operculum including the material (calcareous in the Naticinae, corneous in the Polinicinae and Sininae) and size, and also the morphology of the shell.

 2005 taxonomy

 The following four subfamilies were recognized in the taxonomy of Bouchet & Rocroi (2005):